knice/inquiry.ucsc.edu/source/_articles/2017-18/driving-change.md

 In addition, the impact of connected streets may last longer than this strategy.
 Developments can easily be torn down and rebuilt to be less dense.
 But once streets are laid down, their patterns can persist for centuries.
 After London&#39;s Great Fire in 1666 and San Francisco&#39;s Great Earthquake in 1906, both cities were rebuilt along the lines of the original streets. &quot;We cannot change what was already built in the past, so let&#39;s stop making more mistakes as quickly as we can,&quot; Barrington-Leigh said.

 <figure style="width:600px;">
-  {% img 2017/p13-connected-streets.jpg magick:resize:600 alt:'Connected Streets in Phoenix Arizona' %}
+  {% asset 2017/p13-connected-streets.jpg @magick:resize=600 alt:'Connected Streets in Phoenix Arizona' %}
   <figcaption>The connected streets laid out on a grid in Phoenix, Arizona, help reduce greenhouse gas emissions.
 Photo courtesy of NASA.
 </figcaption>
 </figure>